Kentico/xperience-algolia/README.md

 ### Searchable attribute

-This attribute indicates that a field is [searchable](https://www.algolia.com/doc/api-reference/api-parameters/searchableAttributes/#how-to-use).
+This attribute indicates that an Algolia attribute is [searchable](https://www.algolia.com/doc/api-reference/api-parameters/searchableAttributes/#how-to-use).
 Optional attribute properties be defined to fine-tune the performance of your searchable attributes:

-- __Order__ (optional): Fields with lower `Order` will be given priority when searching for text.
-Fields without `Order` set will be added to the end of the list (making them lower priority), while fields with the same `Order` will be added with the same priority and are automatically `Unordered`.
+- __Order__ (optional): Attributes with lower `Order` will be given priority when searching for text.
+Attributes without `Order` set will be added to the end of the list (making them lower priority), while attributes with the same `Order` will be added with the same priority and are automatically `Unordered`.
-- __Unordered__ (optional): By default, matches at the beginning of an fields are more relevant than matches at the end of the text.
-If `true`, the position of the matched text in the field is irrelevant.
+- __Unordered__ (optional): By default, matches at the beginning of an attribute are more relevant than matches at the end of the text.
+If `true`, the position of the matched text in the attribute is irrelevant.

 Usage:
 ```cs